 - Are you currently on any medication?
-If you are on roaccutane for instance, you cannot have laser for six months, as this medication thins the skin.
+If you are on Roaccutane for instance, you cannot have a laser for six months, as this medication thins the skin.

 - It can take up to two weeks for your hair to completely fall out of the follicle, so you need to be exfoliating from the following day.

-Because ultimately many adverse reactions can be minimised, especially with the correct use of wavelength for the person’s skin and hair type and by using a cooling system on the skin.
+Many of the reactions linked to laser can be minimised, especially with the correct use of wavelength for the person’s skin and hair type, and by using a cooling system on the skin.

-Ensuring you have a thorough consultation and are offered sound post-treatment advise is also key, if the treatment is to be administered safely.
+Ensuring you have a thorough consultation and are offered sound post-treatment advice is also key if the treatment is to be administered safely.